Kaholo/kaholo-plugin-aws-ecs/README.md

 3. Region (Autocomplete) **Required if not it settings** - Make the request in the specified region.
 4. Clusters (Autocomplete) **Required** - The cluster(s) to describe.
 Choose from dropdown or provide by name from code.
 Can enter multiple values by passing as an array from code.

-## Method: Delete Task Defintion
+## Method: Delete Task Definition
 Delete specified revision of a task defenition.

 ### Parameters
 1. Access Key ID (Vault) **Required if not it settings** - The ID of the access key to use for authentication.
 2. Access Key Secret (Vault) **Required if not it settings** - The secret of the access key to use for authentication.
 3. Region (Autocomplete) **Required if not it settings** - Make the request in the specified region.
-4. Task Family (Autocomplete) **Optional** - The task family of the task defintion to delete.
+4. Task Family (Autocomplete) **Optional** - The task family of the task definition to delete.
-5. Task Definition (Autocomplete) **Required** - The specific version of the task defintion(s) to delete.
+5. Task Definition (Autocomplete) **Required** - The specific version of the task definition(s) to delete.
 Choose from dropdown or provide in the format of taskFamily:taskVersion.
 Will use the latest revision of the task family if not specified.

 ## Method: Delete Service
 Delete the specified servie.